azaharafernandezguizan/myPlannedTasks/index.md

 1. Complete the course Python.

-2. Complete the mini personal project on Aurelia.js and publish it on Github.
+2. Complete the mini personal project on Vue.js and publish it on Github.

+3. Develop the same mini project on Aurelia.js and publish it on Github, and try to write a post comparing both frameworks.

-3. Plan to create a bot with Python.
+4. Plan to create a bot with Python.